drupaldiversity/diversity-of-the-web/README.md

 * Not doing it at all
 * No one is leading/driving it

+## How to Contribute
+* Fork and PR!
+* Contact @drnikki or @nstielau

+## Oops! / Ouch!
+Policy
+Talking about diversity can be hard, but we believe talking is first step for improvement.
+As such, we need some room to make mistakes, and to give clear feedback when a discussion/approach/idea/term is hurtful.
+Say 'Oops!' if you catch yourself on potentially offensive territory, and 'Ouch!' if you feel offended.
+Thanks!

 ## Next Steps:
 * Find survey drafters and reviewers
 * Find organizations that will distribute to their mailing lists